Prolonged Grief Disorder Treatment (PGDT/CGT)

 PGD treatment training through Columbia.
 16-session manualized protocol

-Center for Prolonged Grief (Columbia)
+Center for Prolonged Grief (Columbia), formerly the Center for Complicated Grief

 16-24 hrs + supervised cases